geoserver/geoserver/doc/en/user/source/data/database/oracle.rst

 Installing the Oracle extension
 -------------------------------

+.. warning:: Due to licensing requirements, not all files are included with the extension.
+To install Oracle support, it is necessary to download additional files.

 #.
 Download the Oracle extension from the `GeoServer download page <http://geoserver.org/download>`_.

    .. warning:: Make sure to match the version of the extension to the version of the GeoServer instance!

 #.
 Extract the contents of the archive into the ``WEB-INF/lib`` directory of the GeoServer installation.

+#.
+Get the Oracle JDBC driver from either your Oracle installation (e.g. ``ojdbc6.jar``, ``ojdbc7.jar``)
+   or download them from `the Oracle JDBC driver distribution page <http://www.oracle.com/technetwork/database/features/jdbc/index-091264.html>`_

 Consider replacing the Oracle JDBC driver
 -----------------------------------------